COS301-SE-2025/Portfolio-Portal/README.md

 ### Branching Strategy

 We use the git flow branching strategy.
 The main branch is used for production-ready versions.
-The dev branch is where the continuous development occurs, and any other feature is branched off of dev and remerged once the feature is complete.
+The dev branch is where the continuous development occurs, and any other feature is branched off of dev and merged once the feature is complete.

 ### Issue Tracking

-The issues that are created are assigned to team mebers to complete certain tasks in the project.
+The issues that are created are assigned to team members to complete certain tasks in the project.